Quantum158/Speed-Tracking/README.md

 # Getting Started
 First, download the repository.
-This will contain, this README file, the License, and the Excel file.
+It will contain: This README file, the License, and the Excel file.
 The first time you open the Excel sheet, you will see 2 tabs:
     Index, and (BLANK).
 * "Index" will contain a list of key information from all the athletes personal pages